 Of course, a complex system of checks and balances will only control a few deviants who refuse to act in good faith.
 No system will work when majorities embrace Conspiracies of Greed with gusto.
 Some overriding moral principle must come into play.
 Otherwise, we’ll have to wait for unforeseen consequences to blow all this manure away.
 Be warned: once the shit hits the fan, it won’t be at all pleasant downwind where we’ve been left stranded.

-People keep denying that bad behavior has bad consequences and have to be controlled for that reason.
-Idealism holds its ultimate reward, not for its own sake but because it produces better outcomes through the miracle of generosity.
+People keep denying that bad behavior has bad consequences and must be controlled for that reason.
+Idealism holds its ultimate reward not for its own sake but because it produces better outcomes through miracles of generosity.
 I am ashamed to have to remind Learners of this obvious truth.
 A society has obviously jammed its bearings if it has to justify idealism against a majority opinion that rejects it: the current situation.

-14. Meme-lies: some fanatics find their chosen dogma deeply satisfying, even though those cherished beliefs may reflect unique circumstances and aspirations, and may be unsuitable for other people.
+14. Meme-lies: some fanatics find their chosen dogma deeply satisfying, even though those cherished beliefs may reflect unique circumstances and aspirations and may be unsuitable for other people.
 To bolster their fragile ego, personal insecurity, powerlessness and low self-esteem, they must force other people to accept their fanatical ideas, even if they contradict those peoples’ perceived needs.
 If enough fanatics share this belief, they may become powerful enough to injure those who threaten them with disagreement.
-The more deeply held the belief and the more passionate the believers, (for example, the international brotherhood of clashing nationalists), the greater the likelihood of trouble.
+The more deeply held the belief and the more passionate the believers, (for example, the international brotherhood of nationalists at perpetual war with each other), the greater the likelihood of trouble.

 15. Weapon mentality lies: we recite the same “truths” even though we know they are lies.
 Talented weapon mentors earn big bucks to refine, revise and re-broadcast these untruths ad infinitum.
-Effective dissent is silenced – whatever the cost – until obvious lies replace the truth, the whole truth and nothing but the truth… Even if this corruption takes a thousand years and even if it brings years of social contradiction and lethal crisis.
+Effective dissent is silenced – whatever the cost – until obvious lies replace the truth, the whole truth and nothing but the truth… Even if this corruption takes a thousand years and even if it fosters social contradictions and lethal crises.

 16. Sports lies: as long as my friends and I can stick to sports babble, we can neglect monumental social problems.